patricegamakuoh/openbsw/doc/index.rst

 This is a software stack specifically designed and developed for automotive purpose.

-This repository describes the complete environment required for building and testing the target, including support for both POSIX and the S32K148EVB platform.
+This repository describes the complete environment required for building and testing the target, including support for POSIX, S32K148EVB, and S32K3xx platforms.
 It provides the service layer, driver code and configuration files, along with detailed user documentation.

 If you are new to this, take a look at :ref:`learning_overview`.